prasad-pai/prasad-pai.github.io/READING_LIST_UNFILTERED.md

 1. Slow Horses by Mick Herron
 1. An Academy for Liars by Alexis Henderson
 1. The Rachel Incident by Caroline O'Donoghue
+1. Flashlight by Choi, Susan
+1. How to End A Story by Garner, Helen
+1. On A Sunbeam by Walden, Tillie
+1. Eating Việt Nam by Holliday, Graham
+1. Do I Know You? by Dingfelder, Sadie
+1. The Sense of Style by Pinker, Steven
+1. Criminal The Deluxe Edition.
+Volume Three by Brubaker, Ed
+1. Bitch Planet Book One, Extraordinary Machine by DeConnick, Kelly Sue
+1. Vernon Subutex 1 by Despentes, Virginie
+1. The Mind Electric A Neurologist on the Strangeness and Wonder of Our Brains by Anand, Pria
+1. Mafalda by Quino
+1. The Loneliness of Sonia and Sunny by Desai, Kiran
+1. Criminal The Deluxe Edition.
+Volume Two by Brubaker, Ed
+1. Feeding Ghosts by Hulls, Tessa
+1. Criminal The Deluxe Edition.
+Volume One by Brubaker, Ed
+1. The Politics of the Family and Other Essays by Laing, R. D.
+1. A Novel Murder by Nevin, E. C.
+1. Notes to John by Didion, Joan
+1. The Demon-haunted World by Sagan, Carl
+1. The Spire by Spurrier, Simon
+1. Life Drawing by Hernandez, Jaime
+1. The Man Without Talent by Tsuge, Yoshiharu
+1. Apocalypse Never by Shellenberger, Michael
+1. Factfulness by Rosling, Hans
+1. How to Lie With Statistics by Huff, Darrell
+1. Being Wrong by Schulz, Kathryn
+1. To Hold up the Sky by Liu, Cixin
+1. A View From the Stars by Liu, Cixin
+1. The Denial of Death by Becker, Ernest
+1. Culpability by Holsinger, Bruce W.
+1. Crucial Conversations by Grenny, Joseph
+1. Life in Three Dimensions by Oishi, Shigehiro
+1. Democracy for Realists by Achen, Christopher H.
+1. Poe for your Problems by Baab-Muguira, Catherine
+1. The Case of the Missing Men by Bertin, Kris
+1. The Art of Logic in An Illogical World by Cheng, Eugenia
+1. Supernova Era by Liu, Cixin
+1. How to Solve your Own Murder by Perrin, Kristen
+1. Vice and Virtue by Klein, Libby
+1. Socratic Logic by Kreeft, Peter
+1. James by Everett, Percival
+1. The God of the Woods by Moore, Liz
+1. Meditations for Mortals by Burkeman, Oliver
+1. Blessed Be by Altergott, Rick
+1. Flourishing Kin by Celidwen, Yuria
+1. Starport by Martin, George R. R.
+1. Good Material by Alderton, Dolly

 ## 2024
 1. Bruce Lee Artist of Life by Bruce Lee